X

 | Long-term experience | More (established) | Less (newer) |

-The verdict: tirzepatide achieves slightly greater weight loss but has less long-term experience and no cardiovascular endpoint evidence yet.
+Conclusion: tirzepatide achieves a somewhat stronger weight loss, but has less long-term experience and no cardiovascular endpoint proof (yet).
 Semaglutide remains the first choice with the strongest evidence base.
-The decision between the two is made by the doctor together with the patient based on starting situation, comorbidities, and individual tolerability.
+The decision between the two is made by the doctor together with the patient based on the starting situation, comorbidities, and individual tolerability.

-For many patients this is the most practically important question.
-The current position in the UK:
+For many patients this is the practically most important question.
+The current regulation in Germany:

 | Ozempic (diabetes) | Wegovy (obesity) | |